UniversidadComplutense/complupcr/README.md

 Intructions to create a development environment
 =====

+S1.
 Launch the DB

 	docker run -e MYSQL_ROOT_PASSWORD=mypassword -e MYSQL_DATABASE=covid19 -e MYSQL_USER=dbuser -e MYSQL_PASSWORD=dbpassword -p 3306:3306 -d mysql:5.7.28 --max-allowed-packet=67108864

+S2.
 Once launched, create the quartz schemas

 	mysql -uroot --password=mypassword -h 127.0.0.1 covid19 < src/main/resources/quartz.sql

+S3.
 Build the application

 	mvn package

-Then, launch the appplication
+Then, launch the appplication once.
+The first time it will create database structures.
+It will have no users predefined.
+Go to the next step to have a minimal configuration:

 	java -jar -Dspring.profiles.active=desarrollolocal target/covid19.jar

-Alternatively, run from eclipse:
+For development, you can run from eclipse directly

 1. **run as** the file "es.ucm.pcrPcrCovid19Application"
 2. In the configuration dialog to execute the file, go to the *arguments* tab and define the following VM parameter "-Dspring.profiles.active=desarrollolocal"

-To initiate users and structures, launch
+S4.
+To initiate users and structures, stop the application, then execute

 	mysql -uroot --password=mypassword -f -h 127.0.0.1 covid19 < src/main/resources/sample.sql

+S5.
+And then launch the application again

 The application is available from  https://localhost:8443/acceso